helloiamoliver/11ty-japan/posts/day-11-doing-the-samurai.md

 ![](/japan/media/1000020240.jpg)
 ![](/japan/media/1000020257.jpg)

+This evening, we then headed out to Sushi Ippei, where I had the best sushi I've ever had (also endorsed by the German cargo-pilot we met!).
+Some of the most beautiful fish, and genuinely delicious.

-All in all, another great day.!
+All in all, another great day!

+> Fresh, clean, sushi feast;
+> Bam!
+An kick of wasabi
+> That makes my mouth burn!